sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ### What this replaces

-The portions of `$: {}` that are triggering side-effects can be replaced with `$effect` while being careful to migrate value computations to `$derived`.
+The portions of `$: {}` that are triggering side-effects can be replaced with `$effect` while being careful to migrate updates of reactive variables to use `$derived`.
 There are some important differences:

 - Effects only run in the browser, not during server-side rendering
 - They run after the DOM has been updated, whereas `$:` statements run immediately _before_